AdityaGupta-debug/MiniProject-Cardekho-website-model-price-prediction-using-Differnt-Machine-Learning-Models/README.md

-# 🚗 CarDekho Dataset - Price Prediction
+# 🚗 CarDekho Dataset - Used Car Price Prediction

 This project focuses on predicting the **selling price of used cars** using various machine learning algorithms.
-By analyzing car features such as brand, year, fuel type, and more, we aim to estimate fair prices for vehicles in the Indian market. 🇮🇳
+By analyzing features like brand, manufacturing year, fuel type, and more, we aim to estimate fair market prices for vehicles in the Indian market. 🇮🇳

 ---